About Our Graduates

 Andrew Flescher, 2000, is Associate Professor at SUNY Stonybrook.
 He is currently working on his fourth book, The Organ Donor Crisis in America: Markets, Civic Duty, and Closing the Gap (forthcoming, Georgetown University Press).

-Randy Friedman, 2005, is Assistant Professor of Philosophy and Jewish Studies at SUNY Binghamtom.
+Randy Friedman, 2005, is Associate Professor of Philosophy and Jewish Studies at SUNY Binghamtom.

 David Fryer, 1999, is Assistant Teaching Professor, Women's Studies, at Drexel University (PA).